kotobuki/tjbot/recipes/watson_primer/README.md

 <img src="images/conversationDiagram.png" width="100%">

-The goal of this tutorial chain is to establish a framework for conversation inspired experiences in both ditial and physical spaces.
-The conversation portion is built on top of IBM Watson for its friendly and powerful GUI based chatbot editor.
+The goal of this tutorial chain is to establish a framework for conversation inspired experiences in both digital and physical spaces.
+The conversation portion is built on top of IBM Watson for its GUI based chatbot editor.
+This framework allows us to connect to our physical space through conversation and sensors (inputs) and motors (outputs).

 ## Step 2: Setup accounts
 ### IBM Academic account and IBM Bluemix trial account are two different accounts.